Data-Advantage/vibestack/example/storyd/product-requirements.md

 - **Dependencies**: 5.5.1 User Account Administration

 #### 5.5.4 System Error Monitoring
-> As a platform operator, I want comprehensive error tracking so that we can quickly identify and resolve issues.
+> As a platform operator, I want basic error tracking so that we can quickly identify and resolve issues.

 - **Acceptance Criteria**:
   - Centralized error logging and monitoring
   - Error categorization and prioritization
   - Real-time alerting for critical errors
-  - Trend analysis to identify recurring issues
   - Context capture for debugging
   - Integration with issue tracking system
 - **Technical Considerations**: